fflamerie/zotero_intro_to/README.md

 Training material of a 2 hour workshop for cancer biology and pharmacology M2 students at University of Bordeaux.

-**Last update : November 2021**.
+**Last update : August 2022**.

-The material consists of the following elements.
+## Learning objectives

+* Building and organizing a library for your bibliographic references and your files
+* Citing from your library and creating multiple types of bibliographic outputs
+* Getting started with Zotero and knowing how to continue on your own

 ## HANDOUT
   * [in .HTML format](https://github.com/fflamerie/zotero_intro_to/blob/cbio/content/zotero_intro_to_M2CBIO_HANDOUT.md) recommended for online reading
   * [in .PDF format](https://github.com/fflamerie/zotero_intro_to/blob/cbio/content/zotero_intro_to_M2CBIO_HANDOUT.pdf)
-## EXERCISE "Adding items"
+## EXERCISE "Other methods for adding items"
    * [TEST_RIS.ris file to import](https://github.com/fflamerie/zotero_intro_to/blob/cbio/content/TEST_RIS.ris)
    * [TEST_PDF.pdf file to drag and drop](https://github.com/fflamerie/zotero_intro_to/blob/cbio/content/TEST_PDF.pdf)
 ## EXERCISE "Citing with Zotero" Cancer Biology